Does House Rules really rule?

 What is Wild Cards?

 For those unfamiliar with Wild Cards, it is a long running series of books edited by George RR Martin, he of later Game of Thrones fame, and written by a who's who of sci-fi, including the late, great Roger Zelazny.
 The stories take place in a world which diverged from our own following the end of WWII.
-Aliens decide to test a virus on the genetically identical inhabitants of Earth.
+Human-like aliens decide to test a virus on the genetically identical inhabitants of Earth.
 The aliens called it the Enhancer, because it was originally meant to enhance their innate psionic powers.
 Humans called it the wild card, because of its highly unpredictable effects.
-Ninety of every hundred infected "draw the Black Queen" and die, often in horrific and violent ways; melting into goo, spontaneously combusting, ripped apart by their own mutating skeletal structure, and other showy forms of dying.
-Of the ten survivors, nine become "joker", twisted mutant freaks with altered bodies or powers that manifest in uncontrollable or detrimental ways.
-One of every hundred infected become an "ace", blessed with beneficial powers that range from super strength to teleportation to laser beams to bringing inanimate objects to life.
+Ninety of every hundred infected "draw the Black Queen" and die, often in horrific and violent ways; melting into goo, spontaneously combusting, ripped apart by their own mutating skeletal structure, and other showy forms of shuffling off the mortal coil.
+Of the ten survivors, nine become "jokers", twisted mutant freaks with deformed bodies or powers that manifest in uncontrollable or detrimental ways.
+One of every hundred infected become an "ace", blessed with beneficial powers that range from super strength to teleportation to laser beams to bringing inanimate objects to life or just about anything else you can imagine.
 The modes of death, joker mutations, and ace powers can all be as varied and unique as the personalities of those infected.

 Everything in the WC universe evolves out of that premise.
-From 1946 onward, the heroes and villains of Wild Cards live in an alternate history with key historical events changed by the presence of the virus.
+From 1946 onward, the heroes and villains of Wild Cards live in an alternate timeline to our own with key historical events changed by the presence of the virus.
+Stalin's joker status was concealed by burning his body.
+Gandhi was saved from assassination by an ace.
+Castro became an MLB pitching coach and never went on to rule Cuba.
+Between 1946 and now, that's a lot of history.

 Going strong or going wrong?

 First published in the 80s when grim and gritty superheroes were all the rage, Wild Cards was grimmer and grittier than most other exercises in deconstructing the super hero genre.
-Wild Cards eventually even got to the point where it was so grimdark by the now mildly infamous ninth volume of the series, Jokertown Shuffle, it turned off or alienated many of their own readers.
-I should probably review Jokertown Shuffle one day just because that particular chapter of the saga was so polarizing, but I digress.
+The books eventually got to the point where it was so grimdark the by now mildly infamous ninth volume of the series, Jokertown Shuffle, turned off or alienated many of their own readers.
+I wasn't one of them.
+I appreciated the unflinching, transgressive grand guignol quality of Jokertown Shuffle, warts and all, and should probably review it one day just because that particular chapter of the saga was so polarizing, but I digress.

 Being one of the old heads as WC readers go, I'm not sure how much I like it.
 Maybe I'm just the sucker at the table being separated from my hard-earned money with each new hand dealt or rather, book published.
 Except for Low Chicago, the "American Trilogy" books were mostly disappointing.
 See my review of Texas Hold 'Em here.
 Joker Moon (review here) was a step back in the right direction, but like a man who has had too much to drink, the series weaves and wanders, first one way then the next.